jeffzaza/ICP_Local_Install/README.md

 ## Precondition
 Have Vagrant(https://www.vagrantup.com/downloads.html) and VirtualBox(https://www.virtualbox.org/wiki/Downloads) installed.<br/>
-Have your notebook connected to a wifi.
+Have your notebook connected to wifi.<br/>
-The following commands can be applied to Mac or Linux straightaway and may need some modifications for Windows.
+The following commands can be applied to Mac or Linux straightaway and may need some modifications for Windows.<br/>
+You have 16GB of RAM.

 ## Prepare Vagrant image and VirtualBox VM:
 Under the "Vagrant" folder, there are 5 sub-folders namely:<br/>